Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

 1. Open the Arduino Nano RP2040 Connect sample.

     - In the Arduino IDE, navigate to **File > Examples > Azure SDK For C**
-    - Select **Azure_IoT_Hub_Arduino_Nano_RP2040_Connect** to open the sample.
+    - Select **'Azure_IoT_Hub_Arduino_Nano_RP2040_Connect'** to open the sample.

 1. Navigate to the '*iot_configs.h*' file

 1. In the *iot_configs.h* file, fill in your credentials.

     - Add in your WiFi SSID and password.
-    - Paste your IoT Hub device HostName for the *'IOT_CONFIG_IOTHUB_FQDN'* variable.
+    - Paste your IoT Hub device HostName for the `IOT_CONFIG_IOTHUB_FQDN` variable.
 It should look something like:

         ```#define IOT_CONFIG_IOTHUB_FQDN "my-resource-group.azure-devices.net"```

-    - Paste your IoT Hub device ID for the *'IOT_CONFIG_DEVICE_ID'* variable.
+    - Paste your IoT Hub device ID for the `IOT_CONFIG_DEVICE_ID` variable.

-    - Finally, paste your IoT Hub Primary Key for the *'IOT_CONFIG_DEVICE_KEY'* variable.
+    - Finally, paste your IoT Hub Primary Key for the `IOT_CONFIG_DEVICE_KEY` variable.

 1. This sample was configured for a PST timezone (GMT -8hrs) with a Daylight Savings offset.
-If you live in a different timezone, update the values in '*Time Zone Offset*' at the bottom of the *iot_configs.h* file.
+If you live in a different timezone, update the values in '*Time Zone Offset*' at the bottom of the *'iot_configs.h'* file.

-    - Change the '*IOT_CONFIG_TIME_ZONE*' value to reflect the number of hours to add or subtract from the GMT timezone for your timezone.
+    - Change the `IOT_CONFIG_TIME_ZONE` value to reflect the number of hours to add or subtract from the GMT timezone for your timezone.
     - Why is this necessary?
         - Our sample generates a temporary SAS token that is valid for 1 hour.
 If your device clock is off from your local timezone, the SAS token may appear to be expired and IoT Hub will refuse the device connection (it will timeout).